Jen Silverman: Career

-Silverman has written a number of plays and has written for TV and film, including Netflix's Tales of the City and Tokyo Vice on which they are also a producer.
+Silverman has written a number of plays and has written for TV and film, including Netflix's Tales of the City.
+They are a writer-producer on Tokyo Vice, and Crystal Lake.

 Silverman has published essays on the relationship between art and morality in The New York Times and Vogue.
-Silverman made their Broadway debut as a playwright in the fall of 2024 with their play The Roommate at the Booth Theatre, starring Mia Farrow and Patti Lupone.
+Silverman made their Broadway debut as a playwright in the fall of 2024 with their play The Roommate at the Booth Theatre, starring Mia Farrow and Patti Lupone..
+They are the book-writer on the musical Black Swan, an adaptation of the Darren Aronofsky movie, that had its premiere at American Repertory Theatre in the summer of 2026.

 Silverman has also authored multiple books.
-They have writtenThe Island Dwellers, an interlinked story collection published by Random House, and the novels We Play Ourselves and There's Going to Be Trouble.
+They have written The Island Dwellers, an interlinked story collection published by Random House, and the novels We Play Ourselves and There's Going to Be Trouble.

 They have taught theatre and playwriting classes at the University of Iowa, Playwrights Horizons Theater School at New York University, and ESPA (at Primary Stages).
 Silverman completed residencies at MacDowell Colony (three-time fellow), New Harmony, Hedgebrook, the Millay Colony for the Arts, and SPACE on Ryder Farm.